gjbex/training-material/CPlusPlus/Basics/README.md

 1. `scope.cpp`: illustration of block scope.
 1. `swap.cpp`: illustration of call by reference.
 1.` `arrays.cpp`: illustration of arrays in C++.
+1. `argument_passing.cpp`: illustrates that data is not copied when passing `vector` from and to functions.
 1. `Makefile`: make file to build the applications.